sujithkanna/dotindicator/status-ui-ux.md

 ## My View:
 > But a good UI is much more than those rules.
 Even with all those rules, things can trigger the OCD of the user.
 I had a similar experience with the Status app and tried to solve one of them by myself.
 If you see the Status's first screen, the automated page switch is indicated by a page indicator.
 But the page indicator doesn't have continuity.
 When the page switches, the timer animation resets suddenly and changes to the next page.
 I tried my way to solve it.
 It is not the best solution, but better.

-    I created a page indicator with a much familiar UI in this demo by including the timeout indicator.
+    I have created a page indicator with a much familiar UI in this demo by including the timer indicator.
 The transition is smoother even when the user takes control of swiping the page.

 > Demo App: [apk](https://github.com/sujithkanna/dotindicator/blob/main/demo/Demo.apk?raw=true)

 > Demo Video: [youtube](https://youtu.be/ZAueAp0AMj0)

 > Project source: [https://github.com/sujithkanna/dotindicator](https://github.com/sujithkanna/dotindicator)

+> I do not remember if I upload the updated cover, so just in case, I am listing down some of my UI work here too -> [projects](https://github.com/sujithkanna/dotindicator)

 # What makes the app engaging?
 Now, this is a challenging topic with no straight answers.